anshulrawat7/anshulrawat7/README.md

 <h2 align="left">Hi 👋!
-My name is Anshul Rawat and I'm a full stack developer, from india</h2>
+My name is Anshul Rawat and I'm a passionate software engineer, from india</h2>

 ###